Michael Kovats de Fabriczy: Early life

-P.S.: As yet I am unable to write fluently in French or English and had only the choice of writing either in German or Latin; for this I apologize to your Excellency.

 Military career in America

+In 1777, after learning about the American Revolution, he offered his sword to the American ambassador in France, Benjamin Franklin.

 Upon his arrival in America, Kováts joined Casimir Pulaski, who was then brigadier general and commander-in-chief of Washington's cavalry.
 Pulaski's cavalry was poorly trained.
 The small number of trained cavalry officers available made the task of commanding the forces formidable.
 On February 4, 1778, Pulaski proposed a plan for the formation of a training division of hussars.
 In a letter to Washington Pulaski wrote: "There is an officer now in this Country whose name is Kovach.
 I know him to have served with reputation in the Prussian service and assure Your Excellency that he is in every way equal to his undertaking."
 Later, in another letter to Washington dated March 19, Pulaski again recommended Kovats: "I would propose, for my subaltern, an experienced officer, by name Kowacz, formerly a Colonel and partisan in the Prussian service."

 Pulaski's Legion was commissioned by the Continental Congress on March 28, 1778, and Michael Kováts was named colonel commandant of the legion on April 18, 1778.
 He was finally allowed to perform the task he had initially been intended: to organize and train hussar regiments for the American army.
 The recruiting of men began almost immediately, and by October 1778, the legion consisted of 330 officers and men.
 Kováts trained these men in the tradition of Hungarian hussars: in basic form, training and organization, they were similar to their European counterparts.

+Casimir Pulaski and Kovats, often referred to as the co-founder of the U.S. cavalry, made great efforts to turn their cavalry into an effective force, and the improvement of the Legion's mounted arm drew high praise from the British.

 In October, the legion was transferred to New Jersey and sent into battle with the British at Osborne Island on the 10th and Egg Harbor on the 14th.
 With winter's approach, the legion was ordered to Cole's Fort, where they spent the first part of the winter in training.
 On February 2, 1779, the army marched to South Carolina to join the forces of General Benjamin Lincoln.
 During the long march, smallpox took its toll: only 150 soldiers arrived in Charleston—more than half of the legion had died of disease along the way.

 The Siege of Charleston was underway.
 The situation was critical, the population urged for surrender.
 Pulaski's legion arrived on May 8, 1779, and unsuccessfully attacked the British troops led by General Prevost on May 11.
 In the battle on May 11, 1779, in Charleston, South Carolina, Colonel Michael Kováts lost his life in the war for American independence.
 He was buried where he fell.
-His British opponent in the battle, Brigade Major Skelly, paid Pulaski’s Legion the highest of compliments during the requiem, describing it as, "the best cavalry the rebels ever had."
+His British opponent in the battle, Brigade Major Skelly, paid Pulaski's Legion the highest of compliments during the requiem, describing it as, "the best cavalry the rebels ever had."